mksachs/clearmetal/README.md

 ## Troubleshooting

 Celery stores the schedule information in a file called `celerybeat-schedule`.
-If you kill Celery and then re-start it sometimes strange things can happen it this file is still there.
+If you kill Celery and then re-start it sometimes strange things can happen if this file is still there.
 To prevent this either delete the file before starting Celery, or re-run:

 ```bash